 EXECUTIVE OFFICERS AND BOARD OF DIRECTORS

-The Institute is represented by the following executive officers: a Chair, a Vice-Chair, and a Secretary-Treasurer, one of whom may be a Professional or Associate member, otherwise all shall be Active members.
+The Institute is represented by the following executive officers: a Chair, a Vice-Chair, and a Secretary-Treasurer, one of whom may be a Professional or Associate member, otherwise all shall be Producer members.

 The Officers are elected at the Annual Meeting of the Institute and serve for a term of one year in their respective offices.
 Their terms of office shall start on the January 1 following such Annual Meeting and continue until their successors are elected and their terms of office started.
 The three Officers shall automatically be Members of the Board of Directors.

-The Board of Directors consists of sixteen voting Members: the three Officers, the immediate Past Chair, six Active Members (plant producers), one Professional Member, one Associate Member, and four at-large Members (any voting category).
+The Board of Directors consists of sixteen voting Members: the three Officers, the immediate Past Chair, six Producer Members, one Professional Member, one Associate Member, and four at-large Members (any voting category).

-At all times a majority of the Directors shall be Active Members, with preferably a minimum of one from each of the six Chapters.
-These Directors are called Active Member Regional Chapter Directors.
+At all times a majority of the Directors shall be Producer Members, with preferably a minimum of one from each of the six Chapters.
+These Directors are called Producer Member Regional Chapter Directors.

 The immediate past Chair may be elected to the Board of Directors by the members of the institute or may be appointed by the Board of Directors as authorized by the Institute’s Articles of Continuance